shrimpynuts/gatsby-blog/content/blog/job-search/index.md

 ---
 title: 4 Years of Job Search in Numbers
 date: "2020-10-28"
 description: "200+ rejections, 50+ interviews, and just a few job offers.
-What a waste of time.
-What a waste of life."
+Some things are just a waste of time."
+home: true
 ---

 ![./Screen_Shot_2020-10-27_at_12.11.43_PM.png](./download.png)